We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 Where one of Wheatley Group’s Landlords owns property in your block or development it will have an interest as an owner in the common parts.
 This means that the Group’s landlords will have rights and responsibilities in terms of looking after and paying for the upkeep of the shared parts of the building or development.

-Where your Title Deeds identify a Wheatley landlord as the property factor they will have appointed us as their agent to carry out factoring duties on
+Your Written Statement of Services Part 1 indicates if Lowther, or your factor if it is another part of the Wheatley Group, has an interest in the common parts of your block.
+Where your Title Deeds identify a Wheatley landlord as the property factor they will have appointed us as their agent to carry out factoring duties on their behalf.

-Our repairs service is delivered by City Building Glasgow in the west of Scotland an Dunedin Canmore's Property Services Team in the east.
+Our repairs service is delivered by City Building (Glasgow) in the west of Scotland and Dunedin Canmore’s Property Services Team in the east, and Dumfries and Galloway Housing Partnership’s Property Services Team in the South.

 Our parent company Wheatley Group jointly owns City Building (Glasgow) together with Glasgow City Council.
-Dunedin Canmore is part of Wheatley Group.
+Dunedin Canmore and Dumfries and Galloway Housing Partnership are part of Wheatley Group.

 Ending factoring arrangements